Changissnz/displaced_worker_complex/README.md

 state of affairs, as well as changing priorities of focus due to the state of finance and other obligations of social and political understanding, necessitates even some of the most quality information to be probabilistic.
-And that information is as good as the knower's scope of command.
+And that information is as good as the knower's scope of command, a perspective that is not results-agnostic.
 Of course, these truths stand with or without the displaced worker, but are worthy of mention for elaborating on the prime qualities of the dissonance in their categorical experience.

+What skills the displaced worker have are not being maximalized by their occupation.
+But on this matter, the term "occupation" could be taken to mean the hobbies and passions of the displaced worker.
+The worker is displaced not necessarily because there are not enough labor vacancies for them to fill in.
+Their activities are difficult for them to monetize on.
+It is inadequate to generalize the aspirations of the displaced worker.
+They are an agent in a puzzling interaction of rule by market and rule by state.